oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 the Holder Binding is no longer considered valid.
 See [@!RFC7519] for more information.

-The Holder Binding JWT MAY included addtional claims which when not understood MUST be ignored.
+The Holder Binding JWT MAY include addtional claims which when not understood MUST be ignored.

 ## Examples